muskanmahajan37/raster-foundry-python-client/README.rst

 set the ``RE_API_SPEC_PATH`` environment variable to a url or local file path pointing to the version of the spec that you want to use.

-Generally this shouldn't matter, because the Raster Foundry API shouldn't have breaking changes.
+Generally this shouldn't matter, because the Radiant Earth API shouldn't have breaking changes.

 Installation